z-tb/x11-docker/README.md

 This started as a project using [Xephyr](https://www.x.org/archive/X11R7.5/doc/man/man1/Xephyr.1.html#toc7) for a dedicated X display which is faster than VNC, but difficult to use cut-and-paste with.
 Using `ssh -X` to display remote X apps is fine too, but there can be some limitations and latency with the compression and ciphers.
 The X11 pass-through was the next idea so I've split this into two branches.
 It's really designed for those who need a consistent X11 environment (or one managed by a security team) for testing, development, or experimentation.
 I am not sure this will work with Windows or Mac.
 It's more likely with Xephyr, less likely with X11 sockets.

 This isn't limited to Kiro.
-It would likely work for other X applications as well.
+It would likely work for other IDE applications (VSCode, Cursor, Claude) as well.
 Sound support is available from the container also but I added it as a curiosity rather than out of need.

 ---